mankra/ossbig2024/README.md

 ### Hugging Face

+The datasets and models are set to private, so a login in the OSSBIG-HF account is required.

 #### Datasets

 - endless-sky dataset for finetuning: https://huggingface.co/datasets/ossbig2024/endless-sky-master
 - fltk dataset for finetuning: https://huggingface.co/datasets/ossbig2024/fltk-1.4.x

+#### Models

+- Full finetuned starcoder model with endless-sky: https://huggingface.co/ossbig2024/starcoderbase1b-personal-copilot-A100-40GB-colab-endless-sky
+- Full finetuned starcoder model with fltk: https://huggingface.co/ossbig2024/starcoderbase1b-personal-copilot-A100-40GB-colab-fltk-1.4.x
+- PEFT-Layer finetuned with endless-sky.
+A custom handler was necessary to get it loaded as inference endpoint (https://huggingface.co/ossbig2024/starcoder-LORA-endless-sky/blob/main/handler.py).
+It seems that the tokenizer is not configured correctly: https://huggingface.co/ossbig2024/starcoder-LORA-endless-sky
+- Merged PEFT-Layer with base model (seems like this did not work, because the model is still pretty small): https://huggingface.co/ossbig2024/starcoder-LORA-endless-sky-merged

 #### Inference Endpoints